 In 1989 he entered the Schola Cantorum in Paris to hone his skills in counterpoint and fugue with Professor Pierre Doury.

-Between 1989 and 1998 Walter Civitareale extensively toured Germany, Belgium, France, Portugal, Russia, Lithuania, Italy, Switzerland and Central Asia and played a.o. with cellist Danil Chafran.
-He has made numerous internationally recognized recordings for radio and television.
+Between 1989 and 1998 Walter Civitareale extensively toured Germany, Belgium, France, Portugal, Russia, Lithuania, Italy, Switzerland and Central Asia and played a.o.with the renowned cellist Danil Chafran.
+In addition, he has made numerous internationally recognized recordings for radio and television.

 One has finally to point out that Walter Civitareale has all along been an inspired and highly prolific composer.
 Indeed he has written chamber music, symphonic music for orchestra or band, violin, cello and piano concertos, as well as vocal and sacred music.